ericstaahl/ericstaahl/README.md

 <h1> Hi there! 👋 </h1>
-<h3> I'm currently working full-time as a developer (mostly focused on React, Node and PostgreSQL. </h3>
+<h3> I'm currently working full-time as a developer (mostly focused on TypeScript, React, Node and PostgreSQL. </h3>
 - I recently graduated as a front-end developer from Medieinstitutet. </h3>
 <br>
 - 💻 Knowledge in: TypeScript, React, SQL, Git, Node and AWS